 1. Casco Viejo

 Decidedly quieter than Casco Viejo, Abando is an upscale neighborhood that runs along the river towards the Guggenheim Museum.
-The architecture is elegant, and there is a riverwalk that is lovely on days it’s not raining.
+The architecture is elegant, and there is a river-walk that is lovely on days it’s not raining.
 Many art galleries paint the neighborhood.

 I may be biased, as I lived in Indautxu and loved it, but it’s my absolute favorite neighborhood in Bilbao.
 It’s high energy, discos pound and bars are on every block.
-The Alhóndiga, the library/cinema/gym/community center is located in the heart of Indautxu.
-Flooded with people when the local football team, Athletic Bilbao plays, fans hit the bars to watch the games.
+The Alhóndiga, a library/cinema/gym/community center, is located in the heart of Indautxu.
+Flooded with people when the local football team, Athletic Bilbao, plays, fans hit the bars to watch the games.
 Rowdies in the streets guzzle kalimotxo, half Coca Cola and half red wine.
 The stadium is at the end of Calle Pozas, and the environment is charged during the games, whether it be home or away.
 If it’s not a game day, make sure you cruise Pozas for delicious pintxos!

 4. San Francisco

 Every city has a neighborhood that gets a bad rep, and Bilbao is no exception.
-San Francisco is known as the “bad” neighborhood in Bilbao, but if you look past the drug deals and prostitution (which aren’t even that prevalent here), you’ll find it a contrast from the rest of the city.
+San Francisco is known as the bad neighborhood in Bilbao, but if you look past the drug deals and prostitution (which aren’t even that prevalent here), you’ll find it a contrast from the rest of the city.
 As it’s the immigrant neighborhood, you can find a variety of foods and spices that you can’t get at the local Eroski or Corte Inglés.
 It’s also a gay hotspot, with tons of fantastic discos for dancing the night away.